VPN Review: ZenMate

 When it comes to support, ZenMate only provides the minimum.

 While other VPN providers offer live chat and email support in a number of languages, ZenMate falls a bit flat.
 It is somewhat frustrating that questions via the contact form are not answered with an automatic response or logged from the moment they're posed.
 An answer to our query came after four days, definitely making it one of the slowest services from our sample in terms of customer service response times.

 Score: 3 / 5

-Month, year, and two-year contracts are available.
-ZenMate is the most pricey when used on a monthly basis, whereas the two-year contract is particularly affordable in comparison to other VPN providers.
+Monthly, annual, and three-year contracts are offered.
+ZenMate is most expensive when used on a monthly basis, however, its three-year contract is a bargain.
 A current price list can be found here:

 |Number of servers||3,000||3,000||3,000|

-A free version of ZenMate is available as a browser extension, but limited to 4 server locations and a connection speed of 2 MB/s.
+A free version of ZenMate is available as a browser extension, however, you'll only be able to select from four different servers and accept throttled speeds of 2 MB/s.

-For companies, ZenMate creates personalized packages based on some basic information.
+ZenMate creates personalized packages for organizations or businesses based on individual information.

-In the reviews that we evaluated, ZenMate fared pretty well.
+Based on the reviews that we evaluated, ZenMate fared rather well.
 The company's customer support was often praised, but also frequently criticized.
 Some users emphasized its good performance, particularly when using streaming services.